samik1999/pokemon.github.io/README.md

 2- Open another terminal to start a battle with a POST request: curl -X POST http://127.0.0.1:5000/battle -H "Content-Type: application/json" -d '{"pokemon_a": "Gloom", "pokemon_b": "Vileplume"}'

-3- Retrieve the battle result using the battleId: curl http://127.0.0.1:5000/battle/battleId
+3- Retrieve the battle result using the battleId generate from above curl command: curl http://127.0.0.1:5000/battle/battleId